 Active treatments include:

-Core stability: Your core (abdominal) muscles have a greater impact on your general health than you could think.
-In supporting your spine strong core muscles serve as great allies to your back muscles.
+Core stability: Your core (abdominal) muscles impact your general health more than you think.
+Strong core muscles are great allies to your back muscles in supporting your spine.
 It’s called the core since it is the powerhouse of your body.
-Naturally, your body is provided by a core with a stable centre stage.
+Naturally, your body is provided by a core with a stable center stage.

 Muscle flexibility and strengthening: Your variety of motion will probably be restricted if you’re experiencing fibromyalgia pain.
-Utilizing customized strengthening and stretching exercises, your physical therapist can help you strengthen and lengthen your muscles, and improve joint movement.
+Utilizing customized strengthening and stretching exercises, your physical therapist can help strengthen and lengthen your muscles and improve joint movement.
 Pain is better handled by strong muscles.

 Hydrotherapy: Water-based exercises may be recommended to present gentle aerobic conditioning.

-Your physician will teach you self-care principles so you recognize how to best treat your fibromyalgia symptoms.
+Your physician will teach you self-care principles so you recognize how to treat your fibromyalgia symptoms best.
 The ultimate goal is for you to develop the knowledge to help control your symptoms.

-Overall health and wellness are essential towards maintaining the proper mental and physical balance in the body.
-From eating a balanced nutrition as well as exercising and participating in physical activities, to sleeping a healthy amount of time on a regular basis, following the best health and wellness tips can ultimately help maintain overall well-being.
+Overall, health and wellness are essential to maintaining the proper mental and physical balance in the body.
+From eating balanced nutrition, exercising, and participating in physical activities to sleeping a healthy amount of time regularly, following the best health and wellness tips can ultimately help maintain overall well-being.
 Eating plenty of fruits and vegetables can go a long way towards helping people become healthy.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*